sidba2003/Benzene/README.md

-The interpreted implementation of Benzene uses a Top-Down parser to translate Benzene source code into an Abstract Syntax Tree.
+This interpreted implementation of Benzene uses a Top-Down parser to translate Benzene source code into an Abstract Syntax Tree.

 # Context-Free Grammar (CFG) for the Benzene